Fun Fact

 - GitHub integration

-It’s not as advanced as GitHub Copilot X, but it’s still useful for everyday coding.
+It’s not GitHub Copilot X, but it’s helpful for everyday coding.

 Copilot for Creativity